FriendsOfShopware/FroshPlatformBunnycdnMediaStorage/src/Resources/store/en.md

 With this plugin you have a direct connection to your storage on BunnyCDN.
-Transfer your files from the media manager to BunnyCDN Storage and benefit from the following bonuses for your shop:
+Transfer your files from the media manager to BunnyCDN Storage.

-- No utilization of your server due to access to the media.
-- Lower load times for visitors worldwide
-- Your backups are considerably smaller and faster because the media is not in the shop directory

 Please note that you need an account at [BunnyCDN](https://bunnycdn.com/solutions/cdn-cloud-storage).